Guides8 min read

 Privacy-First Tool

 Not all PDF tools are created equal, especially when it comes to protecting your privacy.
-While some tools upload your files to remote servers, others process everything locally on your device.
-This guide compares the best free PDF tools with a focus on privacy, security, and data protection.
+Some tools upload every file to remote servers, while others use browser-local processing or clearly scoped temporary server processing.
+This guide compares free PDF tools with a focus on privacy, security, and data protection.

 Why Privacy Matters for PDF Tools